emintz/ArduinoLib/RTOSAid/README.md

 Like the [`GpioChangeDetector`](#gpiochangedetector-class) class, the `GpioDebouncer` responds when the voltage changes on a GPIO input pin.
-Unlike the [`GpioChangeDetector`](#gpiochangedetector-class), which is sensitve to noise, the `GpioDebouncer` does filters out switch spurrious makes and breaks.
+Unlike the [`GpioChangeDetector`](#gpiochangedetector-class), which is sensitve to noise, the `GpioDebouncer` removes bounce, spurrious switch closures and opens.

 :arrow_forward: **Note**: since the debouncer uses a [`GpioChangeDetector`](#gpiochangedetector-class),